johnnymatthews/blog/170223-playing-with-ckan.md

 sudo apt-get install libpq-dev python-dev
 ```

 If you run into further problems here, it could be that you're using an older version of CKAN.
-Previous to v2.1 the requirements file was called `pip-requirements.txt`, and not `requirements.txt`.
+Previous to v2.1, the requirements file was called `pip-requirements.txt` and not `requirements.txt`.
 Try running the below command if you're having issues:

 ```bash
 pip install -r /usr/lib/ckan/default/src/ckan/pip-requirements.txt